 Evan Weyrauch ’15

-This Fulbright English Teaching Assistantship returns Evan to the country where he spent six months studying abroad in 2014 — Germany.
-He expects to use elements of American culture, such as music and poetry, to bring the English language to life for his students.
-After his time abroad, Mr. Weyrauch plans to pursue a graduate degree with the goal of one day working as a college-level swim coach or professor.
+This Fulbright English Teaching Assistantship returned Evan to Germany, where he spent six months studying abroad in 2014.
+He used elements of American culture, such as music and poetry, to bring the English language to life for his students and also coached swimming for a local club.
+After his time abroad, Mr. Weyrauch became a graduate resident director at the University of Nevada in Reno, with the goal of one day working as a college-level swim coach or professor.

 Read more about Mr. Weyrauch